Grave dispute divides family as Mandela lies in hospital

 The Nelson Mandela Centre of Memory, the official guardian of his name, is also embroiled in a commercial battle over the selling of clothing under its '46664' label, named after the number Mandela was given during his 27 years in prison.

-Set up in 2002 as an HIV/AIDS charity, '46664' sells everything from Mandela shirts and wristbands to mobile phone starter packs, all protected by a licence that "guards against the commercialisation of Mr. Mandela's name and image".
+Set up in 2002 as an HIV/AIDS charity, '46664' sells everything from Mandela shirts and wristbands to mobile phone starter packs, all protected by a license that "guards against the commercialization of Mr. Mandela's name and image".

 The wish to bask in the reflected glory of Madiba, as Mandela is known locally, also creates political tensions.